Describe Command

 One thing I already noticed is that Midjourney almost always refferences an artist.
 And indeed in version 5 using artists as a referrence in your prompts works pretty well.

-We can turn our existing generations into something new by using /describe
+We can turn our existing generations into something new by using `/describe` and then generating new variations of our existing images.

 Let's give it a go.